TABLE OF CONTENTS (HIDE)

 For example,String str1 = "Java is Hot"; // Implicit construction via string literal String str2 = new String("I'm cool"); // Explicit construction via new

-literals are stored in a common pool.
-This facilitates sharing of storage for strings with the same contents to conserve storage.String
+Stringliterals are stored in a common pool.
+This facilitates sharing of storage for strings with the same contents to conserve storage.Stringobjects allocated vianewoperator are stored in the heap, and there is no sharing of storage for the same contents.

 2.1 String Literal vs. String Object